-To be considered an advertising fund, and to qualify for an agency exemption, four criteria must be met:
+To be considered a franchise advertising fund, and to qualify for an agency exemption, four criteria must be met:

-- Contributions cannot be payments for products or services.
+- Contributions can’t be payments for products or services.

 - The recipient of payments must be subject to clearly defined restrictions regarding the use of funds.